 Section 8.2 - Assessments, Royalties and Taxes

 (a) As between the Parties, Seller shall pay, or cause to be paid, all assessments, royalties and taxes due or levied on the production, treating, gathering, processing, handling, transportation or sale of the gas delivered hereunder which are imposed prior to the Point(s) of Delivery, including but not limited to severance or gross production taxes.
-As between the Parties, Buyer shall pay or cause to be paid all assessments and taxes due or levied on the sale, transportation or use of the gas delivered hereunder which are imposed at or after the delivery of gas hereunder to Buyer.
+As between the Parties, Buyer shall pay or cause to be paid all assessments and taxes due or levied on the sale, transportation or use of the gas delivered hereunder which are imposed at or after the Point(s) of Delivery.

 (b) Seller shall pay, or cause to be paid, all Canadian Federal or Provincial Government export fees or duties due to the exportation of all gas delivered to Buyer under this Agreement.
 Seller shall pay, or cause to be paid, all United States or State of Washington import fees or duties due to the importation of all gas received by Buyer under this Agreement.

-(c) Seller shall make, or cause to be made, all reports with respect to gross production, export and similar taxes applicable to the gas delivered hereunder.
-In the event Buyer becomes aware of or receives notice that Seller has been assessed such taxes and Seller has failed or refused to pay such taxes when due, and until Seller has paid such taxes and interest or has satisfied its obligations with respect to reporting, unless such taxes or reporting is subject to a bona fide dispute of Seller, Buyer shall be entitled to withhold proceeds payable to Seller hereunder in an amount equivalent to Seller‘s tax liability plus interest and penalties, if any.
+(c) In the event Buyer becomes aware of or receives notice that Seller has been assessed such taxes and Seller has failed or refused to pay such taxes when due, and until Seller has paid such taxes and interest or has satisfied its obligations with respect to reporting, unless such taxes or reporting is subject to a bona fide dispute of Seller, Buyer shall be entitled to withhold proceeds payable to Seller hereunder in an amount equivalent to Seller‘s tax liability plus interest and penalties, if any.
 Such proceeds shall be held in an interest bearing account, the interest accruing from which shall be paid to Seller upon payment of such proceeds.

 ARTICLE IX - BILLING AND PAYMENT